Pegah-Ardehkhani/Reinforcement-Learning-Algorithms-from-Scratch/10. SARSA/README.md

 # SARSA: State-Action-Reward-State-Action

-SARSA (State-Action-Reward-State-Action) is an **on-policy reinforcement learning algorithm** that enables an agent to learn the optimal policy in a Markov Decision Process (MDP).
-The algorithm updates the Q-values (action-value function) by interacting with the environment and following the current policy.
+**SARSA** (State-Action-Reward-State-Action) is an **on-policy reinforcement learning algorithm** that enables an agent to learn the optimal policy in a Markov Decision Process (MDP).
+Being on-policy, SARSA evaluates and improves the policy that the agent is currently following during learning, rather than a separate, optimal policy.
+This means the algorithm updates its Q-values (action-value function) based on the actions taken by the current policy, including exploratory actions.

+In simpler terms, SARSA not only learns from the environment but also from the actual behavior of the agent, ensuring that the learned values reflect the policy being followed.
+This approach is particularly useful in environments where adherence to a cautious or safe policy is crucial.

 ---